gamedevware/charon/docs/gamedata/datatypes/all/reference.rst

 Reference
 =========

-The ``Reference`` data type allows the creation of non-embedding relationships between documents.
-A reference is essentially a pointer to another document, using that document's ``Id`` as a key.
-This allows for easier linking between related documents, without having to embed one document inside another.
+The ``Reference`` data type enables the creation of non-embedded relationships between documents.
+A reference acts as a pointer to another document by using that document's ``Id`` as a key.
+This approach facilitates linking between related documents without the need to duplicate or embed data.

-When using a ``Reference``, the referenced documents are not stored within the parent document, but rather as references to their respective locations.
-This can be useful when dealing with large, complex data sets where it's more efficient to reference data than to embed it.
-Additionally, this data type can help enforce data integrity by ensuring that references to other documents are valid.
+When using a ``Reference``, the target documents are not stored within the parent document but are instead referenced externally.
+This is particularly beneficial when working with large or complex data sets, where referencing is more efficient and maintains separation of concerns.
+It also promotes data integrity by ensuring that only valid document references are maintained.

-For example, in a game, a **Chest** with loot table might have a reference to a specific inventory **Item** document, rather than having the entire **Item** embedded inside the **Chest** document.
-This makes it easier to manage the loot separately of items and maintain the relationship between the **Chest**, loot table and and the **Item**.
+For example, in a game scenario, a **Chest** with a loot table might hold a reference to an **Item** document, rather than embedding the entire **Item** directly within the **Chest**.
+This separation allows independent management of the loot logic and item definitions while preserving their relationships.

 Source Code Type
    +-------------------------------------------------------+-----------------------------------------------------------------+